WIMU Regional Program in Veterinary Medicine

 The small class sizes at the Montana State University campus will provide very personalized attention to student success while offering the same opportunities for professional growth and the development of clinical, leadership, and interpersonal skills as afforded all students across the Regional Program.

-• Montana’s small class size provides a friendly atmosphere and allows you to really get to know your professors and get one-on-one instruction.
+- Montana’s small class size provides a friendly atmosphere, allowing you to really get to know your professors and receive one-on-one instruction.

-• Students at the MSU location will learn with faculty and classmates in Bozeman, and also with faculty and classmates in Logan and Pullman through faculty and student exchanges and real-time video conferencing and lectures.
+- Students at the MSU location will learn with faculty and classmates in Bozeman, Logan, and Pullman through faculty and student exchanges, real-time video conferencing, and lectures.

-• Montana students will have access to all other major educational sites in the cooperative network, including shelter programs in Seattle, Washington and Boise, Idaho, the satellite small animal specialty clinic in Spokane, Washington, the Caine Livestock Center in Caldwell, Idaho, the Washington Animal Disease Diagnostic Laboratory in Pullman, Washington, the Veterinary Diagnostic Lab in Logan, Utah, and the Paul G. Allen School for Global Animal Health in Pullman, Washington.
-Students will also have access to a wide array of basic and clinical research opportunities throughout this network of four university partners.
+- Montana students will have access to all other major educational sites in the cooperative network, including shelter programs in Seattle, Washington, and Boise, Idaho; the satellite small animal specialty clinic in Spokane, Washington; the Caine Livestock Center in Caldwell, Idaho, the Washington Animal Disease Diagnostic Laboratory in Pullman, Washington, the Veterinary Diagnostic Lab in Logan, Utah, and the Paul G. Allen School for Global Animal Health in Pullman, Washington.
+Students will also have access to various basic and clinical research opportunities throughout this network of four university partners.

 Hands-on Experience